-The School of Law provides an excellent legal education within a valuescentered context.
-It has an enrollment of approximately 650 full-time students.
-Special programs include international law study semesters in Buenos Aires, Copenhagen, London, and Seoul; numerous clinical education programs; the Geoffrey H. Palmer Center for Entrepreneurship and the Law; and the internationally acclaimed Straus Institute for Dispute Resolution.
-The Herbert and Elinor Nootbaar Institute on Law, Religion, and Ethics and the Special Education Advocacy Clinic contribute to the law school's distinctive approach to legal education.
-Approved by the American Bar Association and holding membership in the Association of American Law Schools and the Order of the Coif, the School of Law attracts students from throughout the nation.
+The School of Law provides an excellent legal education within a values-centered context.
+It has an enrollment of approximately 680 juris doctor students.
+Special programs include the acclaimed Straus Institute for Dispute Resolution, the Parris Institute for Professional Formation, the Palmer Center for Entrepreneurship and the Law, the Nootbaar Institute on Law, Religion, and Ethics, and numerous clinical education offerings.
+The Global Justice Program and unique Preceptor Program contribute to the law school's distinctive approach to legal education.
+Approved by the American Bar Association and holding membership in the Association of American Law Schools and the Order of the Coif, the School of Law attracts students from around the nation.

-The George L. Graziadio School of Business and Management is one of the nation's largest graduate business schools accredited by the Association to Advance Collegiate Schools of Business (AACSB International) and enrolls approximately 1,500 students in its full- and part-time programs.
+The George L. Graziadio School of Business and Management is one of the nation's largest graduate business schools accredited by the Association to Advance Collegiate Schools of Business (AACSB International) and enrolls approximately 1,760 students in its full- and part-time programs.
 Founded in 1969, the school is named for its benefactor, the late cofounder, chair, and chief executive officer of Imperial Bancorp, George L. Graziadio.
 Its mission is to develop values-centered leaders and advance responsible business practice.
-Degree programs offered by the Graziadio School include the Master of Business Administration (MBA) for full-time students, working professionals, and highlevel executives; the International Master of Business Administration (IMBA); the Master of Science in Organization Development (MSOD); the Master of Science in Management and Leadership (MSML); the Master of Science in Global Business (MSGB); the Master of Science in Applied Finance (MSAF); the Master of Science in Entrepreneurship (MSEN); and the undergraduate Bachelor of Science in Management (BSM).
+Degree programs offered by the Graziadio School include the Master of Business Administration (MBA) for full-time students, working professionals, and high-level executives; the International Master of Business Administration (IMBA); the Master of Science in Organization Development (MSOD); the Master of Science in Management and Leadership (MSML); the Master of Science in Global Business (MSGB); the Master of Science in Applied Finance (MSAF); and the undergraduate Bachelor of Science in Management (BSM).
 Special programs include a joint BSM and MBA program, joint degrees with Pepperdine University's School of Law (JD/MBA), School of Public Policy (MBA/MPP), and Seaver College (BS/MBA, BS/IMBA, or MS in Accounting), and certificate executive education programs that can be customized to meet an organization's specific learning needs.
 Degree programs are offered at the Graziadio School's headquarters located at the West Los Angeles Graduate Campus; the Drescher Graduate Campus in Malibu; and additional campuses located throughout Southern California including Encino, Irvine, and Westlake Village.
 The Executive MBA program also is available in Northern California.

-The Graduate School of Education and Psychology enrolls approximately 1,600 students.
+The Graduate School of Education and Psychology enrolls approximately 1,560 students.
 With its main headquarters located at the West Los Angeles Graduate Campus, the Graduate School also offers select programs at graduate campuses in Malibu, Irvine, Encino, and Westlake Village, as well as online.
-The Graduate School of Education and Psychology offers a total of 10 master's and doctoral programs in education and psychology, all of which are founded on the theoretical understanding of service through leadership.
-The education programs prepare teachers who are leaders in technological innovation and collaborative learning environments and administrators who create vision and manage change in business, health, and other social service professions.
-Students in the psychology programs are educated in current and emerging human service fields, including clinical psychology and marriage and family therapy.
-Emphasis is placed on the practitioner-scholar model of learning, with emphasis on discovery, scholarship, research, and clinical application.
+The Graduate School of Education and Psychology offers master's and doctoral programs in education and psychology, which are founded on the scholarpractitioner model.
+The education programs prepare teachers who are leaders in technological innovation and collaborative learning environments, as well as those who create vision and manage change in business, health, and other social service professions.
+Students in the psychology programs are educated in current and emerging human-service fields, including clinical psychology and marriage and family therapy.
+The focus is placed on the practitionerscholar model of learning, with emphasis on discovery, scholarship, research, and clinical application.
 In conjunction with an excellent professional education, students are provided with personal attention in a Christian, values-centered context.